atkins126/PiroGameToolkit/README.md

 - Add `installdir\libs`, folder to Delphi's library path so the toolkit source files can be found for any project or for a specific project add to its search path.
 - See examples in the `installdir\examples` for more information about usage.
 - Build `PiroArc` utility for making **.ARC** files (standard zip archive).
 Running the `makearc.bat` in `installdir\examples\bin` will build `Data.arc` that is used by the examples.
-- Build `PiroDump` utility if you need convert a small binary file to Pascal source format that can be included `{$I MyBinaryFile.inc}` in your project.
 - Build `PiroExamples` to showcase many of the features and capabilities of the toolkit.

 ## Known Issues